Server & API

 which adds location data to alerts based on the remote IP address of the client,

-or the generic enhance plugin which adds a customer
+or the generic enhance plugin which adds a customer attribute based on

 information contained in the alert.